Neurobiologist/COVID-Social-Media-Analyzer/README.md

 # EC601-Project02
-The purpose of this assignment is to explore the Twitter API and Google Cloud Natural Language ("NLP") API.
+The purpose of this project is to explore the Twitter API and Google Cloud Natural Language ("NLP") API.
 I have applied what I've learned to create a _COVID Correlator_ Social Media Analyzer.

 # Table of Contents